-Although these two are written and pronounced completely differently, "me" and "I" are often switched and used in the wrong context.
+Although these two are written and pronounced completely differently, "me" and "I" are often used interchangeably or used in the wrong context.

-Let's see the main difference between them and the correct ways to use these words!
+Let's uncover the main difference between them and the correct ways to use these words!

 Me vs. I

 The main difference between "me" and "I" is very easy to remember, as it simply refers to the pronoun type.
 More exactly, "I" is always used as a subject, while "me" is used as an object.
-This small and simple difference actually dictates in which situations you should use which.
-Let's get a closer look to these situations!
+This small and simple difference actually dictates in which situations you should use each.
+Let's take a closer look at these situations!